Wall art, paintings or pictures.

 If you have to keep them, find a place outdoors to hang them.

-Don’t have them indoors or success luck will be as elusive as the tiger.
+Don’t have them indoors or success luck will be as elusive as the snow leopard.

 8) Instinctive meanings of subjects